 - Learn your legal rights as an injured maritime worker

 With the guidance of a maritime lawyer, your loved ones, such as a spouse or child, can file a suit under the Jones Act to fight for compensation.
-The burden of proof is low and it only need be shown that negligence contributed to the accident to any degree.
+The burden of proof is low, and it only needs to be shown that negligence contributed to the accident to any degree.

-Longshore and Harbor Worker’s Compensation Act (LHWCA) Claims
+Longshore and Harbor Workers’ Compensation Act (LHWCA) Claims

 Many maritime workers are not covered under the Jones Act because they don’t qualify as seamen.
-These include people who work in harbor areas, in ports and dockyards, and whose work contributes to the maritime industry, even though they don’t go out to see on ships and other vessels.
+These include people who work in harbor areas, in ports and dockyards, and whose work contributes to the maritime industry, even though they don’t go out to see ships and other vessels.

 If your dependents need to file a claim under the LHWCA, unlike under the Jones Act, this law does not require them to prove negligence.
-If you died doing your job, they are entitled to compensation:
+If you die doing your job, they are entitled to compensation:

-- If the widowed spouse remarries or dies and benefits stop, the benefits to the dependent children increase to 50 percent of the average salary.
-These benefits last until a child is 18 or 23 if studying as a full time student.
+- If the widowed spouse remarries or dies and benefits stop, the benefits to the dependent children increase to 50 percent of the average wage.
+These benefits last until a child is 18 or 23 if studying as a full-time student.

 The Death on the High Seas Act (DOHSA)

-The DOHSA is an additional law protecting seamen.
-The Jones Act can provide compensation for dependents when a worker dies anywhere on the job.
+The DOHSA is another law protecting seamen.
+The Jones Act can compensate dependents when a worker dies anywhere on the job.
 The DOHSA covers dependents when the seaman dies three or more nautical miles out to sea from the coast of the U.S.

 Statute of Limitations and Eligibility

-Family members other than children and spouses may be eligible for benefits if they were financially dependent on the deceased.
+Family members other than children and spouses may be eligible for benefits if they depend financially on the deceased.
 This could include siblings, grandparents, and others.

-Find a good lawyer to represent you and to help you file your claim and make your case for compensation.
-With an experienced maritime lawyer, you can rest assured that you will be eligible, that you will file before the statute of limitation runs out, and that you will get as much compensation as you deserve for your terrible loss.
+Find a good lawyer to represent you, help you file your claim, and make your case for compensation.
+With an experienced maritime lawyer, you can rest assured that you will be eligible, file before the statute of limitation, and get as much compensation as you deserve for your terrible loss.